wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 repository][CFGit].

 Despite its advanced capabilities CloudFormation gathered a bad reputation.
-I used to judge it exclusively based on the syntax of its specification language.
-When I looked at a CloudFormation template I saw a verbose YAML configuration file sprinkled with awkward [built-in functions][CFFunctions].
+I used to judge it exclusively based on the syntax of its specification language: a verbose YAML configuration file sprinkled with awkward [built-in functions][CFFunctions].

+I had to look beyond the syntax to realize that a CloudFormation template represents a simple _data structure_, built up from numbers, strings, lists and maps.
+A CloudFormation template is not a program you run, but data that you can generate, analyse and transform using any programming tool.

 AWS publishes sample templates [in this website][CFSamples] each of them represented as a _map_, a simple data structure.
 Click on any "Launch Stack" button and you have a working application.
 That's a lot of power from an ugly YAML file.

-* Surface language is YAML, looks like LISP

 # Cloud Development Kit (CDK)